-- Where it finds an infringement or a constitutional incompatibility, it shall, within the same period, adopt a reasoned decision to that effect. - 4.
-The competent authority shall, before adopting a decision pursuant to the second subparagraph of paragraph 3, inform the competent authority that issued the delisting order of its intention to adopt the decision and of its reasons for doing so. - 5.
-Where the competent authority adopts a reasoned decision in accordance with paragraph 3 of this Article, it shall, without delay, transmit that decision, if necessary through the Coordinating Authority, to the authority that issued the delisting order, the online search engine provider and the EU Centre. - Where the decision finds an infringement or a constitutional incompatibility pursuant to paragraph 3 of this Article, the delisting order shall cease to have legal effects. - 6.
-Upon receiving a decision finding an infringement or a constitutional incompatibility communicated in accordance with paragraph 5, the online search engine provider concerned shall without undue delay reinstate the delisted online location to appear in search results, without prejudice to the possibility to enforce its terms and conditions in accordance with Union and national law.
+- 6. 4.
+The receiving Coordinating Authority of establishment competent authority shall, before adopting a decision pursuant to the second subparagraph of paragraph 2 or the second subparagraph of paragraph 53, inform the Coordinating Authority competent authority of the Member State whose authority issued the delisting order of its intention to adopt the decision and of its reasons for doing so. - 7.
+5. Where the receiving Coordinating Authority of establishment competent authority adopts a reasoned decision in accordance with the second subparagraph of paragraph 2 or the second subparagraph of paragraph 53 of this Article, as applicable, it shall, without delay, transmit that decision, if necessary through the Coordinating Authority, to the authority that Coordinating Authority of the Member State whose authority issued the delisting order, the provider of the online search engine provider and the EU Centre.

+Where the Coordinating Authority of establishment adopts a reasoned decision in accordance with the second subparagraph of paragraph 5, it shall, without delay, transmit that decision to the Coordinating Authority of the Member State whose authority issued the delisting order and the EU Centre.

+Where the decision finds an infringement or a constitutional incompatibility pursuant to paragraph 3 of this Article, the delisting order shall cease to have legal effects.

+6. Upon receiving a decision finding an infringement or a constitutional incompatibility communicated in accordance with paragraph 5, the online search engine provider concerned shall without undue delay reinstate the delisted online location to appear in search results, without prejudice to the possibility to enforce its terms and conditions in accordance with Union and national law.